Cyberpunk 2077 One-Click Tool Promises Up To 30 FPS Uplift

-Cyberpunk 2077, which has proven to cripple even the fastest graphics cards, can give low-end gaming systems a tough time.
+Cyberpunk 2077, which has proven to cripple the fastest graphics cards and even punish the fastest CPUs on the market, can give low-end gaming systems a tough time.
 For exactly this reason, programmer CodeZ1LLa, via his Youtube channel, has released EZ Optimizer for Cyberpunk 2077 that the coder claims can help boost your gaming performance by up to 30 fps.

 The tool reportedly tweaks hidden developer settings that aren't available to the end user.
-According to the author, EZ Optimizer for Cyberpunk 2077 provides a superior result than just cranking down the image fidelity.
+According to the author, EZ Optimizer for Cyberpunk 2077 provides a superior result than just cranking down the image fidelity, but we'll have to wait until we see a broader selection of test results from the community before we're ready to call it a homerun.
 The procedure to use the software is extremely easy and involves moving the executable to the root folder of your Cyberpunk 2077 installation.

 For users concerned with security, the creator has provided the VirusTotal report where the tool passed with flying colors.
 He further explained that EZ Optimizer for Cyberpunk 2077 does seem to trigger certain anti-cheat systems in VirusTotal because the tool edits game files.
 However, the major antivirus engines, such as Avast, Kaspersky, and DrWeb, gave the software a pass.